Exact cover: Sudoku

 While the first constraint might seem trivial, it is nevertheless needed to ensure there is only one number per cell.
-Intuitively, placing a number into a cell prohibits placing that number in any other cell sharing the same column, row, or box and also prohibits placing any other number into the now occupied cell.
+Naturally, placing a number into a cell prohibits placing any other number into the now occupied cell.

 Solving Sudoku is an exact cover problem.

 More precisely, solving Sudoku is an exact hitting set problem, which is equivalent to an exact cover problem, when viewed as a problem to select possibilities such that each constraint set contains (i.e., is hit by) exactly one selected possibility.

-In the notation above for the (generalized) exact cover problem, X is the set of possibilities, Y is a set of constraint sets, and R is the binary relation "is contained in."

 Each possible assignment of a particular number to a particular cell is a possibility (or candidate).
 When Sudoku is played with pencil and paper, possibilities are often called pencil marks.

 In the standard 9×9 Sudoku variant, in which each of 9×9 cells is assigned one of 9 numbers, there are 9×9×9=729 possibilities.